Golden Gate to Ancient Rus'. VI

 Culture is all the achievements of mankind, all that is useful and

-beautiful that was made by man, not nature.
+beautiful things that were made by man and not by nature.

-Using the text "Inhabitants and guests of ancient Russian cities" explain
+Using the text “Residents and guests of ancient Russian cities,” explain

-what travelers from Europe saw when they came to Ancient Rus'.
+what travelers from Europe saw when arriving in Ancient Rus'.

 merchants